phaserjs/phaser/README.md

 * All the Debug methods have had the word 'render' removed from the start.
 So where you did `debug.renderSpriteInfo` before, it's now just `debug.spriteInfo`.
 * Debug methods that rendered geometry (Rectangle, Circle, Line, Point) have been merged into the single method: `Debug.geom`.
 * Animation.looped has been renamed to Animation.loop.
 It's a boolean you can toggle at run-time to turn on/off animation looping.
+* Sprite.damage will now kill the Sprite if health is less than or equal to 0 (before it would only kill if less than zero)

 New features: